All About HomeKit Secure Video

 By connecting your photo library to HomeKit, any identified faces can be matched and named for use in notifications.
-The names assigned to faces will be shared with other members of the Home app, and like other video processing all recognition is done locally on the home hub, not in the cloud.
+The names assigned to faces will only be shared with other authorized members of the Home and, like other video processing, all recognition is done locally on the home hub, not in the cloud.

 You can specify for any given camera a specific section of the image to be used for motion detection.
 This allows you to exclude areas that are not of interest, or that trigger false detection on a regular basis, depending on your object detection settings.

 Any HomeKit supported camera can send notifications, but these will typically be limited to general motion detection events only.
 These events can be controlled by time of day, or depending on who, if anyone, is at home.
 With HomeKit Secure Video cameras you get some extra options here: